-12. Troop/police contributors are responsible for transportation for resupply of contingent for spare parts and minor equipment related to major equipment, and to rotate equipment and to meet national requirement.
+12. Troop/police contributors are responsible for transportation of resupply of spare parts and minor equipment related to major equipment, and for rotating equipment to meet national requirements.
 The monthly estimated maintenance rates of the wet lease rates already include a generic 2 per cent premium for such transportation.
 In addition, a distance related increment is applied to the maintenance rates.
 The distance related increment is 0.25 per cent of the estimated maintenance rate for each complete 500 miles (800 kilometres), beyond the first 500 miles (800 kilometres) distance along the consignment route between the port of embarkation in the troop/police-contributing country and the port of entry in the mission area.
 For landlocked countries or countries where equipment is moved by road or rail to and from the mission area, the port of entry will be an agreed border crossing point.